Do you have what it takes to work in one of the top 5% of schools nationally?

 Baysgarth School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 The successful applicant will be required to apply for enhanced disclosure from the DBS.

 If you are inspired by the challenge and responsibility of this opportunity, we would like to hear from you.
 Further details and an application form can be downloaded from the school’s website or requested from the school.
-If you would like to discuss any aspect of the post, please feel free to contact Assistant Head Teacher, Sue White, at the school.
+If you would like to discuss any aspect of the post, please feel free to contact Assistant Head Teacher, David Roberts, at the school.

 Please submit completed applications to firstname.lastname@example.org

-Interviews will be held on Tuesday 27th February 2018
+Interviews will be held week commencing Monday 24th September 2018